MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *resizeMode*
+*resizeMode*<br/>
- One of the `CMFCTabCtrl::ResizeMode` enumeration values that specifies how the tab control can be resized.
+[in] One of the `CMFCTabCtrl::ResizeMode` enumeration values that specifies how the tab control can be resized.
 For a list of possible values, see the table in Remarks.

 ### Remarks
  The *resizeMode* parameter can be one of the following `ResizeMode` enumeration values.